lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 ("John" 1 (2 3 "Paul") ("Ringo" george))
 ```

 <div  style="display: none;"> A list in Lisp—any list—is a program ready to run.
-If you run it (for which the Lisp jargon is evaluate), the computer will do one of three things: do nothing except return to you the list itself; send you an error message; or, treat the first symbol in the list as a command to do something.
+If you run it (for which the Lisp jargon is "evaluate"), the computer will do one of three things: do nothing except return to you the list itself; send you an error message or treat the first symbol in the list as a command to do something.
 (Usually, of course, it is the last of these three things that you really want!)

 The single apostrophe, ', that I put in front of some of the example lists in preceding sections is called a quote; when it precedes a list, it tells Lisp to do nothing with the list, other than take it as it is written.
-But if there is no quote preceding a list, the first item of the list is special: it is a command for the computer to obey.
+But if there is no quote preceding a list, the first item is special: it is a command for the computer to obey.
 (In Lisp, these commands are called functions.)
-The list (+ 2 2) shown above did not have a quote in front of it, so Lisp understands that the + is an instruction to do something with the rest of the list: add the numbers that follow. </div>
+The list (+ 2 2) shown above did not have a quote in front of it, so Lisp understands the + as an instruction to do something with the rest of the list: add the numbers that follow. </div>

 ##  2. Atoms, symbols, symbol expression and variables <a name="#symbols"></a>

-In Elisp we call anything we can't divide as an **atom**.
-The atoms are: **numbers** (1, 2, 3...), "symbols" (+, -, john, ringo...) and strings ("John", "Ringo"...).
+In Elisp, we call anything we can't divide as an **atom**.
+The atoms are: **numbers** (1, 2, 3...), "symbols" (+, -, john, ringo...), and strings ("John", "Ringo"...).
 Usually, we care about **symbols** and **numbers**.

 The representation of symbols and lists are called **symbolic expressions**, **s-expressions** or, even shorter, **sexp**.
-The word **expressions** refers both for printable or internally representation of atoms and lists.
+The word **expressions** refers to the printable or the internal representation of atoms and lists.

-You can use **setq** and **defvar** to define a variable. **defvar** differs from **setq** because it only sets a value if the variable doesn't exist yet, and it contains a documentation string too.
+You can use **setq** and **defvar** to define a variable. **defvar** differs from **setq** because it only sets a value if the variable doesn't exist yet and contains a documentation string.

 ```elisp
 ;; Syntax